Macrometacorp/docs/docs/collections/graphs/create-graph-edge.md

 The Graph Edge collection is a form of document collection.
 It is used define relationships between two documents by using the **_from** and **_to** system attributes and the document **_id** system attribute.

-## Create a Document Store Collection with the Console
+## Create a Graph Edge Collection with the Console

-To create a collection:
+Follow these instructions to create a new collection using the GDN console web UI.

 1. Log in to your Macrometa account.
 1. Click **COLLECTIONS**.